 How we share your personal information

-We’ll only either ask you for personal information directly or, with your permission, gather it by tracking how you use our website.
+We’ll only either ask you for personal information directly or, with your permission, gather it by tracking how you use our website or our mobile and/or tablet apps.
 We won’t share your personal information with third parties for any marketing activities.

 When we do share your personal information, it’s always so we can provide you with a better service when you’re travelling with us.